What is Occupational Therapy for Mental Health Disorders?

 Clenched fists

-How can OT promote positive mental health?
+How can Our TEAM promote positive mental health?

 Stress and anxiety management